 AWARDS AND CEREMONY

 The awards ceremony is held on Sunday 4th July and starts at 15:00 hrs, in the Dieze hall that also serves as the main catering area.
 You can find the location on the floor plan on this website.

 On Sunday morning you can already see if you have won a medal.
-We will mark all medal winning models with a generic card.
+We will mark all medal winning models with a generic sticker.
 These cards only indicate that you won a medal, but do not reveal which one.
 We wish to keep that surprise until the awards ceremony.

-Highly Commended (HC) awards will not be handed over on stage, but you will find a card added to your winning model, which you can use to claim your HC award at the contest registration desk on Sunday between 13:00 and 15:00.
+Highly Commended (HC) awards will not be handed over on stage, but we mark al HC winning model with an HC sticker.
+You can claim your HC award at the contest registration desk on Sunday between 13:00 and 15:00.
 Noting your User ID and the Model ID of your HC winning model would be helpful to speed up the collection process.